inkarkat/vim-SearchPosition/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 2.01    RELEASEME
+- Don't repeat search if the search pattern has changed in the meantime.

 ##### 2.00    03-Apr-2020
 - ENH: Add widening of search scope on mapping repeat at the same position, and verbose search result reporting.